torvalds/linux/Documentation/mm/numa.rst

-If the architecture supports--does not hide--memoryless nodes, then CPUs attached to memoryless nodes would always incur the fallback path overhead or some subsystems would fail to initialize if they attempted to allocated memory exclusively from a node without memory.
+If the architecture supports--does not hide--memoryless nodes, then CPUs attached to memoryless nodes would always incur the fallback path overhead or some subsystems would fail to initialize if they attempted to allocate memory exclusively from a node without memory.
 To support such architectures transparently, kernel subsystems can use the numa_mem_id() or cpu_to_mem() function to locate the "local memory node" for the calling or